What was your life

 at school just before my third period class, I pushed my bike into the bike

 rack, secured the lock, and hustled off to class.
+As I made my way down

-and squinted, as the bright sunlight from a hall window blinded me.
+sunlight from a hall window blinded me.

 Entering